 • • •

 JACK STAUB, garden writer, popular GCA lecturer, playwright, and avid gardener is widely considered to be one of the country’s leading experts on edible gardening.
 He has written for such publications as Garden Design, Fine Gardening, Country Living Gardener, Horticulture, andFood & Wine and his celebrated vegetable, herb, and fruit gardens atHortulus Farm have been featured in House & Garden, House Beautiful, Quest, Organic Gardening, Horticulture, Country Living, and the Time- Warner series on organic gardening.
 His edible trilogy 75 Exciting Vegetables for Your Garden, 75 Remarkable Fruits for Your Garden, and 75 Exceptional Herbs for Your Garden were identified as“wittily entertaining" by Horticulture Magazine and as having “all the qualities of early 20th Century classics” by Gardens Illustrated.
-His last book, Private Edens, a lavish peek at 21 superb Mid-Atlantic and Northeast gardens, was noted by The New York Times as one of the five best garden titles of 2013.
-His newest book Private Gardens of South Florida, another lavishly photographed look at 22 tropical gardens, was published in March 2016.
-In 2017, the edible trilogy will be reissued as a single beautifully illustrated volume.
+His book, Private Edens, a lavish peek at 21 superb Mid-Atlantic and Northeast gardens, was noted by The New York Times as one of the five best garden titles of 2013, Private Gardens of South Florida, another lavishly photographed look at 22 tropical gardens, was published in March 2016, and, in 2017, the “edible trilogy" was reissued as The Illustrated Book Of Edible Plants, a single beautifully illustrated volume.
+His most recent book, Chasing Eden - Design Inspirations from the Gardens of Hortulus Farm, has received notable acclaim, and is available now for pre-order.

 In previous incarnations, he has been an Echols Scholar at the University of Virginia, the inspiration for the character of “Nick” in Whit Stillman’s Academy Award-nominated movie Metropolitan, a Creative Director at a number of Manhattan’s most prominent ad agencies, had his play Desperate Acts produced Off-Broadway, and starred as reporter Lou Roman on the daytime drama One Life To Live.